pfraces-graveyard/clide/README.md

 I've found myself integrating [optimist][1], [rc][2] and [prompt][3] in my CLI scripts to define its needed properties and several ways to obtaining them

-*  defaults through configuration files
+*  defaults from configuration files
 *  override defaults with command line params
 *  fallback to prompts